huynguy-db/arcion-docs/content/docs/references/replay-strategies.md

 The Applier applies the buffered batch if the operations meet one of the preceeding criteria.
 The Applier applies the buffered operations using the `MERGE` statement on target.

-In case of _update-update_, the Applier applies the buffered operation if `SET` or `WHERE` statements are different.

 ### `INSERT_DELETE`
 Requires FULL logging for after and before images.
 In this strategy, Replicant takes the following approach to operations: